Skip to content

 Pavilion design

-Plans by Andy Matthews
+Floorplan, by Andy Matthews Studio

-The new pavilion will incorporate new changing rooms and showers, officials’ facilities and disabled access in line with modern building standards as well as ECB and safeguarding requirements.
-This is the planned layout for the Phase 2-3 pavilion:This upgraded club room is expected to be glass-fronted, connecting better to the spectator area between the pitches and allowing views of both pitches.
-The facility will be open for other community groups to use and for community social event hirings.
-An additional phase of the project could see the changing block (known as “St Gabriel’s”) be removed allowing us to extend the playing area on the top pitch.
+The new pavilion will incorporate new changing rooms and showers, two small rooms for officials to change (can also be used for females playing in male games or vice versa) and disabled access in line with modern building standards as well as ECB and safeguarding requirements.
+This is the planned layout for the Phase 2-3 pavilion.
+The upgraded club room is expected to be glass-fronted, connecting better to the spectator area between the pitches and allowing views of both pitches.

 Why we need your help